 Our research revealed that more commuters here take the bus to work (43.0% ride the bus) than 99.9% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

-One of the unique characteristics of the Harlem Park East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.7% of the neighborhoods in America.
+The Harlem Park East neighborhood stands out for having an average per capita income lower than 99.7% of the neighborhoods in the United States.
 The Harlem Park East neighborhood also has a greater percentage of children living in poverty (59.9%) than found in 96.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Harlem Park East neighborhood is among the top 5% of American neighborhoods in terms of walkability.